-The filly now has recorded five wins in eight lifetime starts, including a victory in the 2016 Starlet (G1), and earnings of $1,287,060.
+The filly now has recorded six wins in nine lifetime starts, including a victory in the 2016 Starlet (G1), and earnings of $1,467,060.
 She also finished second in the Santa Ysabel (G3) in March and Santa Anita Oaks (G1) in April, both at Santa Anita.

 Breeder Clearsky Farms consigned Abel Tasman to Keeneland’s 2015 September Yearling Sale.
 China Horse Club acquired an interest in the filly in January.
 She is out of the Deputy Minister mare Vargas Girl.